Empire State Building: Early plans

 Bethlehem Engineering Corporation originally intended to build a 25-story office building on the Waldorf–Astoria site.
 The company's president, Floyd De L. Brown, paid $100,000 of the $1 million down payment required to start construction on the building, with the promise that the difference would be paid later.
 Brown borrowed $900,000 from a bank but defaulted on the loan.

 After Brown was unable to secure additional funding, the land was resold to Empire State Inc., a group of wealthy investors that included Louis G. Kaufman, Ellis P. Earle, John J. Raskob, Coleman du Pont, and Pierre S. du Pont.
 The name came from the state nickname for New York.
 Alfred E. Smith, a former Governor of New York and U.S. presidential candidate whose 1928 campaign had been managed by Raskob, was appointed head of the company.
 The group also purchased nearby land so they would have the 2 acre needed for the base, with the combined plot measuring 425 ft wide by 200 ft long.
 The Empire State Inc. consortium was announced to the public in August 1929.
 Concurrently, Smith announced the construction of an 80-story building on the site, to be taller than any other buildings in existence.

 Empire State Inc. contracted William F. Lamb, of architectural firm Shreve, Lamb and Harmon, to create the building design.
-Lamb produced the building drawings in just two weeks using the firm's earlier designs for the Reynolds Building in Winston-Salem, North Carolina as the basis.
+Lamb produced the initial building design using the firm's earlier designs for the Reynolds Building in Winston-Salem, North Carolina, as the basis.
 He had also been inspired by Raymond Hood's design for the Daily News Building, which was being constructed at the same time.
 Concurrently, Lamb's partner Richmond Shreve created "bug diagrams" of the project requirements.
 The 1916 Zoning Act forced Lamb to design a structure that incorporated setbacks resulting in the lower floors being larger than the upper floors.
-Consequently, the building was designed from the top down, giving it a pencil-like shape.
+Consequently, the building was conceived from the top down, giving it a pencil-like shape.
 The plans were devised within a budget of $50 million and a stipulation that the building be ready for occupancy within 18 months of the start of construction.
+Design drawings and construction were concurrent.
+Steel drawings were completed in mid-January 1930, when foundations were underway.